Automation API

 - Owner: the panel user the token acts as (an admin token can target any user; a user token is scoped to the owner).

-- Scopes: explicit list of API actions the token may call.
+*:writescope is listed.
+Turning it on unlocks mutating calls for the scopes you selected. - Scopes: explicit list of API actions the token may call.
 Currently shipped scopes:

 - Expiration: optional; tokens without an expiry persist until revoked.